Content

 Medicated psoriasis shampoos often contain ingredients like:

-Salicylic acid, which can soften and gently exfoliate dead skin cells, making it easier to remove psoriasis plaques
+Salicylic acid to soften and gently exfoliate dead skin cells, making it easier to remove psoriasis plaques

-Coal tar, which can soothe inflammation, reduce itchiness, and slow down skin growth
+Coal tar to help soothe inflammation, reduce itchiness, and slow down skin growth

 Clobetasol propionate, a potent corticosteroid that reduces inflammation and itchiness

-While you can purchase some of these medicated shampoos over the counter, others require a prescription.
+Some of these medicated shampoos are available over the counter, while others require a prescription.

 Phototherapy, or light therapy, can help soothe symptoms of scalp psoriasis.